-MATTHEWS, N.C., March 6, 2017 /PRNewswire/ -- For the third year in a row, Raleigh's North Carolina Museum of Natural Sciences again ranks as the State's most visited historic attraction according to the Carolina Publishing and Associates annual survey.
+MATTHEWS, N.C., April 1, 2019 /PRNewswire/ -- For the fifth year in a row, Raleigh's North Carolina Museum of Natural Sciences ranks as the State's most visited historic attraction according to the Carolina Publishing and Associates annual survey.

 In addition to the annual survey, Carolina Publishing and Associates publishes Carolina Field Trips Magazine and the Carolina Heritage Guide.